 Digitalisation has caused a radical upheaval in the insurance industry.
 Whereas physical files containing customer data used to require shelf after shelf of physical storage space and consultations were mostly conducted in person, by telephone or by post, many insurance policies today are sold online – especially for products that require less consultation such as travel cancellation insurance, car insurance or legal expenses insurance.
 In the age group of 18- to 64-year-olds, 57 per cent have already purchased such a policy online, as a representative survey conducted by Germany’s digital association, Bitkom revealed.
 Consequently, insurance companies are accumulating ever-increasing quantities of digital data that must be properly protected – from addresses and account information to details about asset values and health.
 But what do customers value most when it comes to security?
 And how can their expectations be met?

-To investigate consumer expectations with regard to data security, Nevis and online market research institute mo'web research conducted a joint survey in March 2021 of 1,000 consumers in Germany aged 14 and above.
-The topics included personal attitudes towards passwords, acceptance of social logins as a form of Single Sign-on (SSO) and the use of multi-factor authentication.
+To investigate consumer expectations with regard to data security, Nevis and the online market research institute mo'web research conducted a joint survey in March 2021 of 1,000 consumers in Germany aged 14 and above.
+The topics included personal attitudes towards passwords, acceptance of social logins as a form of Single Sign-on (SSO), and multi-factor authentication.
 The analysis shows that the fear of cyberattacks is real.
 Around 95 per cent of those surveyed indicated that they were worried about the security of their private data.
 Furthermore, some 93 per cent of the study participants who had been spared an attack up to now were concerned about falling victim to cybercriminals in the future.

 The data protection code of the insurance companies